marisolpalmero/GREEN-bof/GreenCharterProposal.md

 **Out of Scope**

 To stay focused, this working group will not address all issues.
-And some topics may already be covered elsewhere while others may not be mature enough or have unresolved security models.
-In any case, the following topics are not within the scope of the working group:
+Some topics may already be covered elsewhere while others may not be mature enough or have unresolved security models.
+The following topics are not within the scope of the working group:

    - Routing protocols and energy aware routing algorithms considering green energy factors
    - Benchmarking methodology for power consumption in networking devices (a work item of the BMWG)